 Cut (Ctrl + X)

-This keyboard shortcut has no alternative inputs (Shift + Delete was once a thing, but is now used for other commands).
+This shortcut key for cut has no alternative inputs (Shift + Delete was once a thing, but is now used for other commands).
 Note that cutting text will delete that text at the target location, but you can paste it multiple times in other areas since a version of that text remains stored on your clipboard.
 This is a great way to rearrange text in a report, or take a piece of information from one area and populate multiple forms with that same data.

 Remember that Windows does not automatically keep a history of items on your clipboard.
 If you cut text and then cut a second piece of text, the first content will often be lost.
 However, the oft-delayed October 2018 update introduced an extended clipboard with history, so you can go back and re-paste something that was long-since replaced on the immediate clipboard.
 You can currently access your clipboard history on Windows 10 by using the following shortcut: Windows key + V. You may be prompted to enable (grant permission for) the tracking of your clipboard history when you first use this shortcut.
 This shortcut opens a small window that shows a list of things you’ve copied to the clipboard.
 Selecting a previously copied item from the list will paste it again.

 Copy (Ctrl + C)

 As with cutting, if you aren’t running a recent version of Windows, make sure that you understand when someone is copied, it replaces whatever else was on your clipboard before.